optimal-apps/retryable-rabbitmq/README.md

 # Retryable RabbitMQ

 Handling retry mechanisms in RabbitMQ was traditionally challenging.
-However, with `optimal-retryable-rabbitmq`, it becomes remarkably straightforward.
+However, with `retryable-rabbitmq`, it becomes remarkably straightforward.
 By seamlessly integrating this library into your project, you empower your applications with robust and reliable message processing capabilities without the hassle of complex setup procedures.